Two Flavors Steamed Dumplings

 Today we made an Asian feast which, in the end, resulted in Sweet Oolong Tea, Steamed Dumplings, Fried Wontons and Hot-n-Sour Soup, all homemade!
 YUM!

-We made dumplings wrapped two different ways (one Chinese and one, that Serge knows how to do, which is from Kyrgyzstan) and with two different fillings.
+We made dumplings wrapped two different ways (one Chinese and one, that Papa knows how to do, which is from Kyrgyzstan) and with two different fillings.

 Check them out…